FZJ-JSC/JUBE/docs/faq.rst

       </analyse>
    </analyser>

 This avoids the generation of uncorrect result entries.
-A ``from=...`` option isn't available in this case.
+A ``from=...`` option is not available in this case.
 Instead you can copy the patternset first to your local file by using the ``init_with`` attribute.

 Due to the independet result_entries, you will end up with the following result table if you mix the extracted pattern: